psychemedia/eurydice-resources/resources/__raising_the_eurydice.md

 ```

-A report a couple of days later reviews the royal visit in even more detail, revealing the vistors were also treated to a round-the-island trip.
+A report a couple of days later reviews the royal visit in even more detail, revealing the visitors were also treated to a round-the-island trip.

 ```{admonition} THE LOSS OF THE EURYDICE. - Wednesday, August 28th, 1878